Verbal

 FEAR LIVES IN THE MIND, NOT IN THE VOLUME

-You don’t need to describe what you’ll do.
-They only need to believe you’ve already decided.
+You don’t need to describe what You’ll do. he only needs to believe You’ve already decided.

 Examples: